youngbryanyu/titan-health-app/README.md

 # Titan Health App - Documentation
-A comprehensive web application that seamlessly combines exercise and nutrition tracking while offering intelligent, personalized suggestions to guide users' health and fitness journeys 🍎🏋️.
+A web application for Purdue Students that seamlessly combines exercise and nutrition tracking while offering intelligent, personalized suggestions to guide users' health and fitness journeys 🍎🏋️.

 Specialized dining court integration features are included for students @ Purdue.